jsoconno/architectures/README.md

 * `wrap_label_text (bool)` - a flag to determine if label text should be automatically wrapped
 * `**attrs` - keyword arguments that are used to pass attributes to the Node to override defaults

-If no label is given, the Node will appear without a label or with a defined default label.
+If no label is given, the Node will appear without a label.
+For provider classes (to be seen later), a default label is set based on the service being added to the canvas.
 The default for word wrap is true.

 For more information on available Node attributes, check out the [Graphviz Attributes Documentation](https://graphviz.org/doc/info/attrs.html).
 ### Part 4 - Grouping Nodes on a Graph